Tony Romo Trade Rumors: Denver Broncos Ready To Acquire Romo In Free Agency?

 Is Tony Romo heading to the Denver Broncos after all?
 Since the 2016 NFL season ended, the Tony Romo trade rumors have been front page news nearly every day.
-The Broncos have always been on the top of the rumored list of teams that Romo would most likely end up with, that was until Denver GM John Elway said that they have no interest in trading for the veteran quarterback.
+The Broncos have always been on the top of the rumored list of teams that Romo would most likely end up with; that was until Denver GM John Elway said that they have no interest in trading for the veteran quarterback.
 Now, with the strong possibility of Romo being released, the Broncos are reportedly interested in the former Dallas starting signal caller.

 CBS Sports indicates that it appears Romo is likely to be released by the Cowboys and not traded, which reportedly makes Elway a bit more interested in the possibility of seeing what Romo has left in the tank.